The human foreskin is a specialized bi-layer tissue.

-The foreskin fully covers the glans (head) of the flaccid penis, thereby protecting it from damage and harsh rubbing against abrasive agents (underwear, etc.) and maintaining its sensitivity.
+The foreskin fully covers the glans, or head, of the flaccid penis, protecting it from harsh rubbing against clothing and damage while maintaining sensitivity.

-The foreskin provides direct sexual pleasure in its own right, as it contains the highest concentration of nerve endings on the penis.
+Much sexual pleasure is derived directly from the foreskin, as it contains the highest concentration of nerve endings on the penis.

 The foreskin facilitates the necessary gliding and expansion of skin on the penile shaft and glans, providing for natural sensations and retaining lubricating fluids during intercourse.